City Living, Paris

 The buildings and architectural elements shown in these pictures are beautiful and talk to the history of this iconic city.

-Life in Paris is so very different from my own upbringing, most of which was spent in a small weatherboard housing commission home in the country.
+Life in Paris is so very different from my own upbringing, most of which was spent in a small weatherboard housing commission home in a small country town.